Dr. KerryAnn O'Meara

-Dr. KerryAnn O'Meara is Professor of Higher Education, Director of the ADVANCE Program for Inclusive Excellence, and Affiliate Faculty in Women’s Studies at the University of Maryland, College Park.
+KerryAnn O'Meara is Associate Dean for Faculty Affairs and Graduate Studies in the College of Education, a Professor of Higher Education and Director of the ADVANCE Program at the University of Maryland, College Park.
 Dr. O'Meara's research examines organizational practices that support or limit the full participation of diverse faculty and the legitimacy of diverse scholarship in the academy with an eye toward changing those practices to be more inclusive, equitable and agency-enhancing for all faculty.
 Her recent work examines how work environments influence faculty agency and departure, the role of peer networks in advancing equity and inclusion, and gender equity in workload and distribution of campus service.
 Her work has been published in the Journal of Higher Education, Review of Higher Education, Research in Higher Education and Gender and Education, among other venues.
 Professor O'Meara is P.I. of the NSF funded ADVANCE IHE-PLAN, Faculty Workload and Rewards Project (2015-2020), an action research project among natural science, math, engineering, and social science departments in three public state systems to design and implement department-based organizational practices that make faculty workloads more transparent and equitable.
 She consults with higher education institutions interested in adapting their promotion and tenure policies to acknowledge broader definitions of scholarship and support diverse faculty and to reform their workload, retention, and faculty development systems.

 KerryAnn received the Outstanding Teacher of the Year award (University of Massachusetts, 2003), Early Career Research Award (IARSCLE, 2008), Graduate Mentor of the Year Award (University of Maryland, 2012), and Outstanding Woman of the Year Award (University of Maryland, 2013) for her work advancing women at UMD.
 In 2014 she became a Fellow of the Academy of Community Engaged Scholarship.
 KerryAnn serves on the Editorial Review Board of the Journal of Higher Education and as Associate Editor for the Michigan Journal of Community Service Learning.
 She is Director of the University of Maryland’s ADVANCE grant, an institution-wide effort to invest in the professional growth of women faculty, and transform organizational practices in work environments to support inclusive excellence and the full participation of all faculty.